Drinking skeptically in the City of Dreams

 - Our Facebook page lists all upcoming events

 - Our Twitter page lists all upcoming events

 - Our SoundCloud page contains audio recorded from previous events

 Newcastle Skeptics runs the vast majority of its events for free.
 We operate purely through donations, to cover speaker expenses.
 If you'd like to help our group continue in the future, you can do so below with either Paypal or Bitcoin.
 Alternatively, come see us on the night.
 We advise £3, or whatever you can afford.

 (e.g. import to Outlook or Google Calendar)

 Tyneside Irish Centre

 What's the talk about?

 This is a free event, although donations to help fund Newcastle Skeptics in the Pub events are appreciated.
 We suggest £3, or whatever you can afford.
-Seats are limited and offered on a first-come, first-served basis.
+Seats are offered on a first-come, first-served basis.